MPL Blog

 Added Pro Tip: Play against stronger opponents and learn from them

 Don’t worry about failing.
 The bigger picture is figuring out why you lost and how you can work against that.
 Every successful chess player has lost in their journey to becoming truly great.
-So, it’s clearly a matter of willingness to learn.
+So, it’s clearly a matter of willingness on how to improve chess game!

 Leave a Comment